 The Canadian Virtual Hospice provides support and personalized information about palliative and end-of-life care to patients, family members, health care providers, researchers and educators.

-Wellspring is a network of community-based support centres offering programs and services that meet the emotional, social, practical and restorative needs of people living with cancer and those who care for them.
+Wellspring is a network of community-based support centers offering programs and services that meet the emotional, social, practical and restorative needs of people living with cancer and those who care for them.
 All Wellspring programs, services and resources are offered free of charge and without referral.

-The primary role of WHO to direct and coordinate international health within the United Nations’ system.
+The primary role of WHO is to direct and coordinate international health within the United Nations’ system.
 These are the main areas of work:

 - Health systems

 - Promoting health through the life-course